Volkswagen Group Rus: Production ending

+In 2022, due to the Russian invasion of Ukraine, Volkswagen announced that the Kaluga plant would close and imports would be suspended.
+The venture with GAZ would also end.

+The assets of Volkswagen in Russia were frozen on 20 March 2023 and Volkswagen went out of business in Russia on 22 May 2023, selling its assets to a local dealer.

 Company structure

 The group is the parent company of Audi Russia, Škoda Group Russia, Volkswagen Russia, Scania Russia and Volkswagen Commercial Vehicles Russia.
 The headquarters are in the Yugo-Zapadny Administrative Okrug of Moscow.

 Brands

 Company management includes an executive team and sales and marketing managers for each of the brands sold in Russia, which include: